VJAI/Story_For_Next_Movie/The_Mask_Man.md

 Martin shouted.

 The Mask Man got surprised by the delivered message from Amazon.
 He didn't collect the parcel.
 Then who did?
 The cop got that.
 Another ping sound from his mobile showed the live stream of two people searching his room.
-He not a bit surprised just watche in amusement like a cat watching a mouse.
+He not a bit surprised just watched in amusement like a cat watching a mouse.

 Victor turned to the Camera and said in low clear voice.